reckfullol/dicom-converter/README.md

 # DICOM-Converter
-It is an easy tool converting DICOM file to jpg file by opencv.
+It is an easy tool converting DICOM file to jpg file based on opencv.